pchim/AgreeableZombie/README.md

 //visit localhost:8000 in the browser.
 ```
 ### Testing
 Client side testing is implemented with Karma and Airbnb's Enzyme framework.
-Enzyme's shallow rendering and Karma's sourcemap allow developers to pinpoint their errors.
+Developers can pinpoint the source of their errors's using Enzyme's shallow rendering and Karma's sourcemap.
 Server side testing is implement with Supertest and Chai.

 From the root directory run:
 ```
 npm test